 puya-ts build examples --output-awst --output-awst-json --puya-path puya

-, you can build the Puya binary yourself from source.
+If you do not wish to install Puya using pipx, you can build the Puya binary yourself from source.
 Refer to the Puya README for more information.
-Once you have a binary, you can pass the path to it using the --puya-path /path/to/binary/puya
+Once you have a binary, you can pass the path to it using the --puya-path /path/to/binary/puya option.

 puya-ts --version